SAP-samples/sap-tech-bytes/README.md

 - [2021-07-07-predictive-scenarios](https://github.com/SAP-samples/sap-tech-bytes/tree/2021-07-07-predictive-scenarios) by [Sygyzmundovych](https://github.com/Sygyzmundovych)

 ## Recent Blog Posts
+- [SAP Tech Bytes: Deploy a Static Web Page - Cloud Foundry Basics #1](https://blogs.sap.com/?p=1556380) by Nicolai Geburek (Fri Jun 10 2022)
+  - This SAP Tech Byte is about how to deploy a static web page to Cloud Foundry in the most basic way that requires minimal configuration.
+There are a lot of complex scenarios and application architectures you can build on the SAP BTP, Cloud Foundry environment, but really the foundation of ...
 - [SAP Tech Bytes: HANA Client Tools for JavaScript Developers - Part 4 XSJS and CAP](https://blogs.sap.com/?p=1519898) by Thomas Jung (Thu Apr 07 2022)
   - Introduction In this blog post series, we’ve explored several aspects of the HANA client tooling for JavaScript developers.
 In part one, we examined the differences between @sap/hana-client and hdb modules.
 In part two, we saw how to optimize our code using Promises / Async / Await.
 Then in part three, ...
 - [SAP Tech Bytes: HANA Client Tools for JavaScript Developers - Part 3 Wrappers and Express](https://blogs.sap.com/?p=1519778) by Thomas Jung (Wed Apr 06 2022)